eonist/Research/swift/types/ns/NSTimerTest.md

 ## Side notes:

-You should probably assert if thetimer is nil before starting a timer if its not nil then invalidate it
+You should probably assert if the timer is nil before starting a timer if its not nil then invalidate it

 ## Resources:

 perform_selector in swift: (this can be used to call methods/functions by a string) https://github.com/tokorom/performSelector-swift